deelobo/keyword_scanner_app/README.md

 ## Keyword Scanner

+[https://keyword-scanner-app.onrender.com](https://keyword-scanner-app.onrender.com)

 This repository contains a simple web application built with Python and Flask to automate the scanning of documents for approx. **700 keywords and phrases** identified as "DEI terms" in the 2024 report titled "DEI: Division.
 Extremism.
 Ideology: How the Biden-Harris NSF Politicized Science" by the U.S. Senate Committee on Commerce, Science, and Transportation.

-**What does the app do?** It extracts text from documents of different file types, searches for keyword matches, and generates keyword match summary and excerpt reports in a spreadsheet format.
+**What does the app do?** It extracts text from documents, searches for keyword matches, and generates keyword match summary and excerpt reports in a spreadsheet format.
 For more details, please see the [What the App Does and Limitations](https://github.com/deelobo/keyword_scanner_app#what-the-app-does-and-limitations) section below.

-**Link to web application:**
-[https://keyword-scanner-app.onrender.com](https://keyword-scanner-app.onrender.com)

 **Important notes (please read it!)**: